openaddresses/openaddresses/CONTRIBUTING.md

 `cache` A URL referencing a stable source for the raw file.
 If writing an application, use this instead of data, it is much more stable than using `data` directly.

-`fingerprint` A String containing the MD5 hash of the zipped raw data
+`fingerprint` A String containing the MD5 hash of the zipped raw data.

 `processed` A String containing a link to a standardized CSV file.
-Processed using `openaddresses-conform`
+Processed using [`openaddresses-conform`](https://github.com/openaddresses/openaddresses-conform).

 `conform` An object containing the information necessary to convert the raw data into a standardized format.